liesnikov/extensible-elaborator/paper/main.md

 # Dependently typed calculus and bidirectional typing # {#sec:bidirectional}

+Now that we have described our architecture, we will demonstrate its design through a practical implementation.
-In this section, we describe the core of the type system we implement.
+First, in this section, we describe the core of the type system we implement.
+The following sections will then describe the constraints and their solvers.
 We take pi-forall [@weirichImplementingDependentTypes2022] as a basis for the system and extend it with metavariables in the core syntax and implicit arguments in the surface syntax.
 However, for all other purposes, we leave the core rules intact and, therefore, the core calculus too.